-In this study, we found that BRAFV600E downregulates tsMHCII expression via TGF-β1-SMAD3 autocrine pathway, and uncover a novel immune escape mechanism in advanced PTC.
-Notably, releasing and upregulating tsMHCII by BRAF inhibitor enhances the response and sensitivity to anti-PD-L1 antibody treatment, which suggests that combined therapy of immunotherapy and small molecule inhibitor could be an alternative attempt for related PTC.

-Thyroid carcinoma frequently evolve several mechanisms to escape immune destruction, including recruitment of M2-like TAM cells, myeloid-derived suppressor cells (MDSCs), and Treg cells, as well as expression of immune checkpoint molecules like PD-L1, CTL4 and HLA-G [11-13].
-Additionally, loss of MHCI is a frequent mechanism of immune escape in papillary thyroid cancer, although the detailed mechanism is still unknown [8].
-Our study showed that BRAFV600E associated tsMHCII repression could also mediate immune escape in advanced PTCs.
-Compared with MHCI, MHCII has the capability to present greater repertoire of antigens [28].
-Study in melanoma even found that MHCII presented BRAFV600E onto the tumor cell surface [29].
-In thyroiditis, MHC II-positive thyrocytes present viral peptide antigens to Tcells [30].
-Our and others’ data has shown that PTC tissues frequently express tsMHCII antigen, and the level of tsMHCII positively correlates with superior prognosis [31].
-Therefore, whether tsMHCII is more preferred by PTC cells and function more profoundly needs further investigation.
+Thyroid carcinomas frequently use several mechanisms to escape immune destruction, including recruitment of M2-like TAM cells, myeloid-derived suppressor cells (MDSCs), and Treg cells, alter the expression of immune checkpoint molecules like PD-L1, CTL4, and HLA-G, and halt the production and expression of MHCI though the detailed mechanism for MHCI loss is still unknown [8,11-13].
+Our results indicate that BRAFV600E associated tsMHCII repression may also mediate immune escape in advanced PTC through MCHII.
+Compared with MHCI, MHCII has the capability to present greater repertoire of antigens to immune cells, and Veatch et al. noted that patients with melanoma can have BRAFV600E peptides incorporated into MCHII receptors onto the tumor cell surface for immune cell presentation [28,29].
+Similarly, in patients with thyroiditis, MHC II-positive thyrocytes presented viral peptide antigens to T-cells [30].
+Our data supports the findings of Jo et al. that PTC tissues frequently express tsMHCII antigen, and the level of tsMHCII positively correlates with superior prognosis though whether tsMHCII is used more frequently for antigen presentation by PTC cells and induces a stronger immune response than MHCI-mediated presentation requires further investigation.
+[31].

-In both mouse and human PTC cells, optimal TGF-β1 signaling requires constitutive activation of the MAPK pathway [24,32].
-We further confirmed that BRAF inhibitor PLX4032 blocked the activation of TGF-β1/SMAD3 pathway, and TGF-β1 signaling activity positively correlates with BRAFV600E in PTC patients.
-More importantly, our serious signaling blockage experiments proved that TGF-β1-SMAD3 pathway mediates the repression of tsMHCII by BRAF-MAPK.
-Previous study in astrocytes has shown that TGF-β1, signaling through SMAD3, inhibited expression of CIITA and MHC II expression by repressing the activity of CIITA type IV promoter [33].
-Consistently, we also found that exogenous TGF-β1 treatment repressed CIITA expression, and consequently decreased the tsMHCII level on PTC cell surface, while inhibitors targeting specific TGF-β1/SMAD3 pathway showed the opposite effect.
-Thus, down-regulation of CIITA/MHCII by TGF-β1 in PTC cells is likely due to a decrease of CIITA promoter activity induced by SMAD3 at transcriptional regulation level.
+In both rodent and human PTC cells, optimal TGF-β1 signaling requires constitutive activation of the MAPK pathway [24,32].
+We confirmed that BRAF inhibitor PLX4032 blocked the activation of the TGF-β1/SMAD3 pathway and that TGF-β1 signaling positively correlates with BRAFV600E-mediated downregulation of tsMCHII gene expression in patients with PTC.
+Furthermore, our series of signaling blockage experiments proved that TGF-β1-SMAD3 pathway mediates the repression of tsMHCII by BRAF-MAPK and supports previous work by Dong et al. in who demonstrated that TGF-β1 signaling through SMAD3 inhibited expression of CIITA and MHCII expression by repressing the activity of CIITA type IV promoter in astrocytes [33].
+Similarly, we also found that exogenous TGF-β1 treatment repressed CIITA expression and consequently decreased the level of tsMHCII expression on PTC cell surface while inhibitors targeting specific TGF-β1/SMAD3 pathway components produced an opposite effect.
+Thus, down-regulation of CIITA/MHCII by TGF-β1 in PTC cells is likely due to a decrease in CIITA promoter activity induced by SMAD3 at the transcriptional regulation level.

-As a multi-functional morphogen, TGF-β1 was shown before to shape an immunosuppressive tumor microenvironment and restrain PD-L1 blockade [34,35].
-Our current finding addresses more about the autocrine effect of TGF-β1 signaling on tumor cells in terms of patterning the cell surface antigens.
-Whether increased TGF-β1 induced by BRAFV600E signals onto other types of cells or exerts different function is worthy of addressing.
+As a multi-functional morphogen, TGF-β1 plays a role in shaping an immunosuppressive tumor microenvironment and restrain PD-L1 blockade [34,35].
+Our findings suggest an autocrine effect of TGF-β1 signaling on tumor cells to alter the patterning of cell surface antigens and sensitize PTC cells to PD-1 treatment.
+Whether increased TGF-β1 secretion induced by BRAFV600E induces a signaling response in other cell types or exerts a different function is worthy of additional study.

-CIITA-driven MHCII expression by tumor cells has been found to prime naive CD4+ Tcells in vivo and vaccinate the host against parental MHCII negative tumor cells efficiently [16].
-However, the recognition and elimination effects of CD4+ Tcells on PTC cells with tsMHCII expression remains unclear.
-Using IHC assay and TCGA database, our study shows that MHCII expression is correlated with CD4+ Tcell infiltration and better survival.
-In vitro co-culture experiments further demonstrate that increased tsMHCII expression caused by BRAF inhibitors significantly activates the immune system, suggesting that downregulation of tsMHCII expression by BRAF mutation could be one of the key immune escape mechanisms in PTCs.
+CIITA-driven MHCII expression by tumor cells has been found to prime naive CD4+ T-cells in vivo and efficiently vaccinate the host against parental MHCII negative tumor cells [16].
+However, the role of tsMCHII expression in the recognition and elimination activities of CD4+ T-cells on PTC cells remains unclear.
+Using a combination of IHC staining information, transcript analysis, flow cytometry, and gene expression data from the TCGA database, we found that increased tsMHCII expression in PTC is correlated with increased CD4+ T-cell infiltration and better survival.
+In vitro co-culture experiments further demonstrate that increased tsMHCII expression induced by BRAF inhibition significantly activates the immune system, suggesting that downregulation of tsMHCII expression by BRAF mutation could be one of the key immune escape mechanisms for PTCs.